Criminal psychology: Different types of mental disorders within the system

 The criminal justice system has a wide variety of people that are incarcerated, some of these people have mental illness or disabilities.
-Some people that are in the system come from lower socioeconomic status and have childhood trauma that later results in mental illness, and this increases the likelihood of them being involved with the law at a young age.
+Some people that are in the system come from lower socioeconomic status and have childhood trauma that later results in mental illness, such as Post Traumatic Stress Disorder (PTSD), and this increases the likelihood of them being involved with the law at a young age.

 Fetal Alcohol Syndrome is caused by a pregnant mother consuming alcohol.
 This can cause the individual to have issues with decision-making, substance abuse, and the ability to function.
 They are more likely to commit crimes around the age of 12, which can include drug offenses, shoplifting, and sex crimes.

 Some people with Autism Spectrum Disorder (ASD) are incarcerated, but not more than a non-autistic person.
 There is a difference though between gender and age.
 Male teenagers are more likely to have altercations with the law.
 When the altercations do occur they most often include crime related to stalking, drugs, theft/property damage.
+Ethnic lower-class women are more likely to be underdiagnosed.
+The increase chance of criminal behavior may be traced back to unmet needs not known.

 Post Traumatic Stress Disorder (PTSD) is another mental illness that inmates may have, and this can be co-morbid with other disorders, such as depression, anxiety, substance use and personality disorders.
 The most common co-morbid disorders among criminals is depression and substance use disorder.
 The inmates with PTSD are most likely to be violent with other inmates and commit more violent crimes.

 Attention-Deficit Hyperactivity Disorder (ADHD) is another disorder that criminals are likely to have.
 This disorder can also be co-morbid with disorders like conduct disorder and later on can develop into antisocial personality disorder.
 People with ADHD often commit crimes such as assault, sex crimes, homicide, and drug charges.
 After being released from jail/prison people with ADHD are more likely to reoffend quicker than inmates that do not have ADHD.

 Emerging Areas in Criminal Psychology

 As crime continues to evolve, so too does the field of criminal psychology.
 With the rise of cybercrime, criminal psychologists are increasingly called upon to understand the psychological profiles of online offenders, such as hackers or individuals engaged in cyberbullying.
 The anonymity provided by the internet can lead to unique psychological motivations and behaviors that traditional criminological theories may not fully address.

 Additionally, neuropsychology is an emerging area that explores how brain injuries, developmental disorders, or neurological conditions can influence criminal behavior.
-Understanding how the brain's structure and function relate to crime is helping to shape more targeted interventions and rehabilitation programs for offenders.
+Advances in brain imaging and neuroscience are helping researchers better understand the biological factors that may contribute to criminal actions.